gyaanantia/android_world_agents/README.md

 print(f"Gemini was used: {gemini_used}")
 print(f"TextGrad optimization was used: {textgrad_used}")
 ```

+### How It Works

+1. **Screenshot Analysis**: Gemini 2.5 receives the current Android UI screenshot
+2. **Context Understanding**: The model analyzes visible elements, current app, and interface state
-1. **Task Integration**: Combines UI analysis with the specific task goal
+3. **Task Integration**: Combines UI analysis with the specific task goal
-2. **TextGrad Optimization**: If enabled, optimizes the visual analysis using gradient-based techniques for better agent understanding
+4. **TextGrad Optimization**: If enabled, optimizes the visual analysis using gradient-based techniques for better agent understanding
-3. **Prompt Generation**: Creates a tailored prompt that guides the agent to complete the task
+5. **Prompt Generation**: Creates a tailored prompt that guides the agent to complete the task

 ### Example Output